-Clean Email: The Answer to How to Sort Mails
+Clean Email: The Answer to How to Sort Emails

-Clean Email's Unsubscriber sends petitions on your behalf.
-The system also blocks mailing lists and senders who do not comply and cooperate, allowing you to unsubscribe from undesired email lists that do not even have an Unsubscribe link.
+Clean Email's Unsubscriber feature sends unsubscribe requests on your behalf.
+The app also helps you to unsubscribe from undesired email lists that do not even have an Unsubscribe link.

-Ultimately, Clean Email makes it easier to sort Gmail by subject and date, sort Gmail by name, sort Gmail by size, and so on, offering a wealth of benefits that allows users to save time, stay organized, and reduce the stress of having to deal with loads of emails.
+Ultimately, Clean Email makes it easier to sort Gmail by subject, date, and name, as well as to sort Gmail by size, offering a wealth of benefits that allows users to save time, stay organized, and reduce the stress of having to deal with loads of emails.

 To sort emails using Clean Email you need to:

-- Launch the app and log into your account.
+- Launch the app and log into your mailbox.

-- By clicking “Sort” you will organize your messages with an additional filter like increasing or decreasing order, etc.
+- By clicking Newest on Top next to the Group By filter you will sort your messages with an additional filter like increasing or decreasing order, number of messages, etc.

-Wondering how to sort emails in Outlook or sort Yahoo emails by sender?
-Check out Clean Email’s blog to become an email management expert!
+Having a second email account?
+Check out how to sort emails in Outlook or sort Yahoo emails by sender.

 How to Sort Gmail by Date, Subject, Name - FAQs